agentos-project/agentos/README.md

 agentos run
 ```

+Also, check out the example agents in the `example_agents` directory.

-For the design doc, documentation, and draft white paper, see the docs directory and https://docs.google.com/document/d/13PoOxTs2bNPpEhVN5uHHlA0BKrIIHNc5iK8zhDvIrLc/edit
+Learn more and see the docs at [agentos.org](https://agentos.org").

+# Tests
 To run tests:

 ```